 For instance, our cruise ship had LOTS of very toddler-friendly activities, such as a Dr. Seuss celebration and parade, a Dr. Seuss breakfast (that cost $5 per person), a family game night, etc.

-We went to the cruise director’s speech the first day, and our boys walked away with a coupon for a free Build-a-Bear at the Build-a-Bear workshop at a later day on the ship.
+We went to the cruise director’s speech on the first day, and our boys walked away with a coupon for a free Build-a-Bear at the Build-a-Bear workshop at a later day on the ship.

-Not everything will be family friendly – even the shows that claimed to be were a little loud and risque – but there are a lot of great things you can do with your toddler.
+Not everything will be family-friendly – even the shows that claimed to be were a little loud and risque – but there are a lot of great things you can do with your toddler.
 Just be aware of what’s going on.

 Transportation